Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Discussions

-\paragraph{The reason for feature deviation.} The image distribution between training and test images are similar in the datasets we experimented with.
+The image distributions of the training and test images are similar in the datasets we experimented with.
 The deviation is mainly caused by training ConvNets end-to-end with few minor-class images.
-These can be seen from \autoref{fig:3} (c) of the main paper: when the feature extractor is trained with sufficient balanced data (ERM-UB) or pre-defined from other datasets (ERM-PD), there is no trend of deviation.
+These can be seen from \autoref{fig:3} (c): when the feature extractor is trained with balanced and sufficient data (ERM-UB) or pre-defined from other datasets (ERM-PD), there is no trend of feature deviation.

-\paragraph{Comparison to~\cite{Kim2020Adjusting}.} Our work is conducted independently with notable differences.
-We diagnose feature deviation from analyzing over-fitting.
-We show that deep learning methods with ERM and popular solutions all suffer it but traditional machine learning methods do not.
-We propose CDT to compensate for the effect of feature deviation, different from their proposed WVN algorithm.